timfulker/musobuddy/replit.md

 - **CRITICAL FIX: "Issue Invoice" Activated**: ✅ Updated booking respond menu to navigate to invoices page with booking data auto-fill
 - **Contract Auto-Fill System**: ✅ Added bookingId parameter handling to contracts page with automatic form population from booking data
 - **Invoice Auto-Fill System**: ✅ Added bookingId parameter handling to invoices page with automatic form population from booking data
+- **Thank You Email System**: ✅ Added "Send Thank You" navigation to templates page with bookingId context for thankyou action
+- **Professional Thank You Template**: ✅ Created default "Thank You After Event" template with proper business language and review request
+- **Auto-Status Updates**: ✅ Backend automatically updates booking status to "completed" when thank you emails are sent
-- **Complete Workflow Operational**: ✅ Booking → Respond → Issue Contract/Invoice → Auto-filled forms with client details, venue, dates, fees
+- **Complete Workflow Operational**: ✅ Booking → Respond → Issue Contract/Invoice/Send Thank You → Auto-filled forms with client details, venue, dates, fees
-- **Navigation Implementation**: ✅ Both actions now use navigate() with URL parameters instead of status updates for proper workflow
+- **Navigation Implementation**: ✅ All three actions now use navigate() with URL parameters instead of status updates for proper workflow
-- **User Experience Enhanced**: ✅ Toast notifications confirm when booking data is loaded into contract/invoice forms
+- **User Experience Enhanced**: ✅ Toast notifications confirm when booking data is loaded and when thank you emails mark bookings complete
 - **Error Handling Added**: ✅ Graceful error handling with user feedback if booking data cannot be loaded
-- **Fallback Systems**: ✅ Both pages maintain existing enquiry auto-fill as fallback for legacy workflows
+- **Fallback Systems**: ✅ All pages maintain existing enquiry auto-fill as fallback for legacy workflows
-- **Status**: COMPLETE BOOKING-TO-CONTRACT/INVOICE WORKFLOW OPERATIONAL - User can now create contracts and invoices directly from booking respond menu
+- **Status**: COMPLETE BOOKING RESPOND WORKFLOW OPERATIONAL - All three options (Contract, Invoice, Thank You) now work from booking respond menu

 ### 2025-07-23 - Phase 2 Reminder System Consolidation Complete
 - **ENTIRE REMINDER SYSTEM MOVED TO PHASE 2**: ✅ Commented out all automated reminder infrastructure for future implementation